BitJag/ubuntu-rmvlib-install-scripts/README.md

 If you run into problems running the script, use the following command instead to dump the output of the script as it runs.
 You can then review the log to see where it is getting stuck.  **Be sure to run the uninstaller script before running the following command**.

     sh ./rmvlib_install.sh 2>&1 build.log

 ________________
-## Notes
-If you examine the install script, you will see some slight modifications to specific source files in the Remover's Libaray (RMVLIB).
-These small alterations are needed to get RMAC to properly compile these specific files in RMVLIB.
-These modifications are a good first place to check if the script breaks in the future.
-________________
 ________________